llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                      CP is responsible for
                                                      filling in
                                                      ``COMPUTE_PGM_RSRC1.PRIV``.
-     21      1 bit   ENABLE_DX10_CLAMP               Wavefront starts execution
+     21      1 bit   ENABLE_DX10_CLAMP               GFX9-GFX11
+                                                       Wavefront starts execution
                                                        with DX10 clamp mode
                                                        enabled.
 Used by the vector
                                                        ALU to force DX10 style
                                                        treatment of NaN's (when
                                                        set, clamp NaN to zero,
                                                        otherwise pass NaN
                                                        through).

                                                        Used by CP to set up
                                                        ``COMPUTE_PGM_RSRC1.DX10_CLAMP``.
+                     WG_RR_EN                        GFX12
+                                                       If 1, wavefronts are scheduled
+                                                       in a round-robin fashion with
+                                                       respect to the other wavesfronts
+                                                       of the SIMD.
+Otherwise, wavefronts
+                                                       are scheduled in oldest age order.

+                                                       CP is responsible for filling in
+                                                       ``COMPUTE_PGM_RSRC1.WG_RR_EN``.
      22      1 bit   DEBUG_MODE                      Must be 0.

                                                      Start executing wavefront